Back to: C#.NET Tutorials For Beginners and Professionals

 The DirectoryInfo class provides the following Constructor

-public DirectoryInfo(string path): It is used to initialize a new instance of the DirectoryInfo class on the specified path.
-Here, the variable path specifies the path on which to create the DirectoryInfo.
+public DirectoryInfo(string path): It initializes a new instance of the DirectoryInfo class on the specified path.
+Here, the variable path specifies the path to create the DirectoryInfo.

 Properties of DirectoryInfo Class in C#